 The area has many miles of footpaths and bridleways making it the ideal place for exploring for walkers, cyclists and horse riders.

-Swanage has a population of over 11,500 people and in the summer months this number nearly doubles.
+Swanage has a population of around 10,000 and in the summer months this number nearly doubles.
 The town dates back to 877AD when it was first mentioned in the Anglo-Saxon Chronicle.
 A more detailed history of the area can be found in the Local History section.

 Swanage is governed by Swanage Town Council and Dorset County Council.
 The town falls within the national constituency of South Dorset.

 Swanage Town Council is a Parish Authority based in the town hall in Swanage High Street.
 Council services include beach and tourist information, sport and recreational facilities, off-street car parks, public conveniences, allotments and cemeteries.
 The council consists of twelve elected councillors, a town mayor and up to 100 staff.